Call for papers

-- If you are not included in WASD website (network) already, you need to upload your details first before submitting your abstract.
+- If you are not included in SK website (Sustainability Directory) already, you need to upload your details first before submitting your abstract.

-- Abstracts should be submitted to conference coordinator, Ms Janet Snow (">).
+- Abstracts should be submitted to the conference coordinator, Ms Janet Snow (firstname.lastname@example.org).

 - Abstracts should contain no more than 150 words.
 Write concisely and clearly.
 The abstract should reflect only what will appear in the full paper.

 - Title: Provide a simple and short title of your paper clearly describing your paper.

 - Name and address: Names of author(s) and complete addresses with email address of each author.